foxcris/appdaemon-telegrambot/README.md

 * If the blacklist is empty - nothing is filtered out
 * If the whitelist is empty - nothing is filtered out
 * If both the blacklist and whitelist are non-empty, first the blacklist ist applied and then the whitelist

+routing: currently only waze is supported. region can be 'US','EU','IL','AU' and is used to select the correct routingserver from waze. avoid_toll_roads is a boolean to enable/disable the use of toll roads in the travel time computation.

 The file Helper.py is also used by one of my [other](https://github.com/foxcris/appdaemon-blinds-control) appdaemon project.
 In both projects the same file is used!